-“There’s just some very basic and obvious things parents need talk about, but just because they are basic and obvious doesn’t mean we always remember to do them,” advises Dr. David Hill, author of Dad to Dad: Parenting Like a Pro, an official spokesperson of the American Academy of Pediatrics.
+“There are just some very basic and obvious things parents need talk about, but just because they are basic and obvious doesn’t mean we always remember to do them,” advises David Hill, M.D., author of Dad to Dad: Parenting Like a Pro, an official spokesperson of the American Academy of Pediatrics.
 “Having a clear conversation with the host family if you’re visiting – or the visiting family, if you’re the host – should establish what their expectations are.”

 Logistically, parents need to be able to get ahold of each other.
 If there’s an emergency with the host family, and the play date needs to be called off, or there is a medical emergency with the visiting child, parents need to be able to phone a number that will be answered.
 If plans for the playdate change, or the pick-up is going to be late, parents need to outline what they expect from each other: Is a voice mail sufficient?
 Should a parent keep calling until direct contact is made?
 Parents shouldn’t assume that they agree on these procedures; they should explicitly outline them.
 Parents should also establish if there are special plans for the play date – kids might wear very different things on a hike along a muddy trail than they would to a restaurant.